NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Ability to Best Evaluate Your Federal Case

-So, when you read some of these posts on the internet about federal criminal cases, you have to realize that they are providing general information and they don't necessarily relate to your case.
+So, when you read some of these posts on the internet about federal criminal cases, you have to realize that they are providing general information and don't necessarily relate to your case.

 Skill to Win a Federal Criminal Case at Trial

-Now, I will say this to you, not all federal cases are the same and should go to trial.
+Now, I will say this to you: not all federal cases are the same and should go to trial.
 In fact, there's a pretty strong argument that most federal cases shouldn't go to trial.

 • how to value a federal case;